 Episode #1208 – Jordan Peterson

 Now we move on to a very controversial person in Western thought – Jordan Peterson.
-An early interview with Dr. Peterson contributed to his fame, and now he returns, and there is some mutual respect and affection between the two men.
+An early interview with Dr. Peterson contributed to his fame, and now he has returned, and there is some mutual respect and affection between the two men.

 Very quickly, they get into cancel culture and moral responsibility.
 Dr. Peterson discusses resentment and how you should try hard not to become resentful in your life, leading to moral degeneration.